Jammu University NON CBCS Geography 1st Semester Previous Year Question Paper

 1.2 Division of Geography

-• Physical Geography: Natural features and processes.
+• Physical Geography: Study of natural features and physical processes.

 1.3 Physical Geography and Its Components